MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │  6 │
     =#

-Broadcast lifting applies to built-in operators.
+Broadcasting also works with operators.

     unitknot[Lift(1:3) >> (It .+ 1)]
     #=>